kaustav-goswami/gapbs/README-SDM.md

 9. The Graph class constructor will store the pointer to the shared memory region as a private class variable.
 10. The builder class is modified such that only the writer is allowed to generate the edge list, populate the neighs and index arrays and squish the CSR graph.
 11. The worker nodes (or hosts or processes) initialized the Graph class object `g` as an empty object.
-12. In both cases, the Graph contructor is called with host information.
+12. In both cases, the Graph constructor is called with host information.
-13. The pointer to the mmapped region initialized when the Graph class contructor with the final neighs and index is created (at the end of the builder class).
+13. The pointer to the mmapped region initialized when the Graph class constructor with the final neighs and index is created (at the end of the builder class).
 14. If the writer calls the constructor, it writes some metadata, the neigh array, length of each row of the index array and finally a 2-D index array.
 See Figure 1 for a better visualization.
-15. The synch. variable is unset when the allocator is writing the graph.
+15. The `synch. variable` is unset when the allocator is writing the graph.
 It is set only when everything is written into the shared memory region.
 16. The worker nodes will wait until the graph is fully written into the shared memory region (pooling into the (int) of the start of the mmap pointer).
 A potential optimization is to use something like `m_wait`.
 17. The allocator needs to have the `neigh_size` as the length of C pointers are not defined.
 Same thing for the index array.
-This is passed as an argument to the class contructor.
+This is passed as an argument to the class constructor.
 18. If the aforementioned values are undefined or -1 and the host ID > 0 (aka worker node), the sizes are read out of the shared memory.
 19. The writer figures out the size of each row of the index array and then writes them into the shared memory (column size for each index row array).
 20. The reader reads out the same values before assigning pointers to the index array.